 $ 400 000 in prizes.
 650 truck could be seen in town and more than 35 000 people showed up for this edition.
 Prizes for competitions were up to $ 20 000 in cash prizes and trophies for the “Show and Shine” and $ 25 000 for the races.

-After 32 years, the Truck Rodeo has become an event of international renown, with annual local “economic benefits” of 4,5 million dollars. the Rodeo office is situaded in the center of Notre-Dame-du-Nord and counts 3 employees.
-The Rodeo has gained in fame and receive many regional or national prizes and recognitions, bringing along visibility in national media like ” Journal de Montreal” and RDS report refering to the Rodeo du Camion as being one of the largest truck events in Canada.
+After 36 years, the Truck Rodeo has become an event of international renown, with annual local “economic benefits” of 4,5 million dollars. the Rodeo office is situaded in the center of Notre-Dame-du-Nord and counts 3 employees.
+The Rodeo has gained in fame and receive many regional or national prizes and recognitions, bringing along visibility in national media.
+In 2015, Discovery Chanel, as part of its Mega Speed series, shot images of the Truck Rodeo and its sponsors posted on the race site.
+In the same edition, the Truck Non Stop series, broadcast on Historia , captured images of truck competitions.
+Because of its success, the Truck Non Stop team was back in 2016 for more images for their 2017 season.
+It is now one of the biggest events of its kind in Canada.